Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 > [Scott] Isaac also invented the iframe HTML tag.
 It has been speculated that the tag name stands for the Isaacs Frame, although Scott has denied this.

 The last time Internet Explorer introduced new features driven by other business units was in 2012.
 At that time Windows 8 introduced the Windows Store and corresponding Windows Store Apps.
 Those apps could be written once and could then be run on Windows, Xbox and Windows Phone.
-Since Microsoft was late to the app store game, they had put the barrier for developing apps as low as possible, so they got the idea of allowing people to develop apps with web technologies.
+Since Microsoft was late to the app store game, they had to put the entry barrier for developing apps as low as possible, so they got the idea of allowing people to develop apps with web technologies.
 As a communication path to the underlying OS, they created a JavaScript library called "[WinJS](https://en.wikipedia.org/wiki/WinJS)" and Internet Explorer 10 was meant to be the runtime environment for those apps.

 ![Metro Design - Microsoft, Public Domain](/img/metro.png)